-2. Practical and Inexpensive: 13 Pockets Accordian File
+2. Practical and Inexpensive: 13 Pockets Accordion File

-Looks aren't everything and if pure practicality is your main concern, this 13 Pockets Accordian File Organizer will serve you well!
+Looks aren't everything and if pure practicality is your main concern, this 13 Pockets Accordion File Organizer will serve you well!

-Constructed from tough polypropylene, making it difficult to break or deform, there's a one year replacement offer.
-It's also compact enough to be portable for when taking your coupons to the store.
-There are colored labels to help you divide up your coupons into the different categories.
+Constructed from tough polypropylene, making it difficult to break or deform, there's a one-year replacement offer.
+It's also compact enough to be portable when taking your coupons to the store.
+There are colored labels to help you divide up your coupons into different categories.

 Size: 7 inches by 4.
 5 inches by 1.
 45 inches.